German Heritage 1864-1920

 At the ranch, the Ostolasas raised sheep, cattle, horses, swine, turkeys, chickens, and a variety of feed crops.
 An orchard grew nearby.
 Seasonal haying crews stayed in a bunkhouse (where the Hidden Springs Community Barn is now), with their meals prepared by Lucia and her daughters.

 Ostolasa family members lived in the old Schick Farmhouse until 2005, at which point the Dry Creek Historical Society took on the job of repairing and restoring the property.
+You can often see Robert Ostolasa at the DCHS events.
+He is happy to give you the history of the property!

 The Schick Schoolhouse (Dry Creek School) was built at the edge of the Glenn homestead by Phillip L. Schick in 1879.
 John Glenn evidently donated the property to the school district on the condition that no dances be held at the school.
 Decades later, in 1902, when the school district wanted to improve the school they were told by the Glenn family that the district had forfeited the property due to years of holding dances for young people there.
 The issues were apparently resolved because the school continued in use into the 1950s.
 After the school closed, the building was incorporated into the home of a local rancher.